+Oklahoma educational leadership has joined the forward progress of common state standards in science and social studies, as well.
 The State Board of Education approved the SEA's participation as a monitoring state in the development of the Next Generation Science Standards.
-2014 Update: In monitoring the development of the Next Generation Science Standards, Oklahoma determined that it was more appropriate to develop standards specific to the State; therefore, the SEA convened a group of K-12 Oklahoma educators and science experts to revise the Oklahoma Academic Standards for Science (OAS-Science).
+2014 Update: In monitoring the development of the Next Generation Science Standards, Oklahoma determined that it was more appropriate to develop standards specific to the State; therefore, the SEA convened a group of K-12 Oklahoma educators and science experts to revise the Oklahoma Academic Standards for Science (OAS-

+Science).
+The draft version of the standards are currently under the required 30-day public comment period and expected to be considered for formal adoption by the State Board of Education by the end of the 2013-2014 school year.
 These standards were formally adopted in the spring of 2014, allowing for a transition period for developing curriculum and instruction, with aligned assessments administered in the 2016-2017 school year.

-The SEA was a member of the Social Studies Assessment, Curriculum, and Instruction collaborative, which was organized by the Council of Chief State School Officers (CCSSO) to develop state standards for social studies in partnership with the National Council for Social Studies and 14 other content organizations.
+The SEA continues its membership inwas a member of the Social Studies Assessment, Curriculum, and Instruction collaborative, which is was organized by the Council of Chief State School Officers (CCSSO) and is currently at work on creating guidelines to develop state standards for social studies in partnership with the National Council for Social Studies and 14 other content organizations.
 2014 Update: As changes were made to the consortium, Oklahoma determined that it was more appropriate to develop standards specific to the State; therefore, the SEA convened a group of Oklahoma educators and social studies experts to revise the Oklahoma Academic Standards for Social Studies in Fall/Winter 2011-2012.
 On March 29, 2012, the Oklahoma State Board of Education adopted the Social Studies standards.
 The Governor of Oklahoma signed them into law.

 As host of the 2010 International Creativity Forum, the State understands that the promotion of multiple modes of thinking not only supports artistry, but develops problem-solving skills, engaged citizens, and entrepreneurship.
 The arts are a vital part of Oklahoma's core curriculum.
 The SEA has sent a representative to participate in discussions of the State Education Agency Directors of Arts Education and the National Coalition for Core Arts Standards as the collaborative begins exploration of a multi-state fine arts framework.
 2014 Update: Oklahoma Academic Standards for Fine Arts Standards were revised in the Spring of 2013 by a committee of Oklahoma educators and fine arts experts.
 The Oklahoma State Board of Education adopted by the Fine Arts standards on July 25, 2013.
-The Fine Arts standards were codified and signed by the Governor of Oklahoma in the Spring of 2014.
+The Fine Arts standards are currently being were codified and will be sent to signed by the Governor of Oklahoma in the Spring of 2014.

-As our State implements the OAS, our generational commitment to the 1991 Administrative Code can serve as a legacy to remind us that college-, career-, and citizen-ready learning standards have long been at the core of what Oklahomans expect for their children.
+As our State implementstransitions to the OASCCSS, our generational commitment to the 1991 Administrative Code can serve as a legacy to remind us that college-, career-, and citizen-ready learning standards have long been at the core of what Oklahomans expect for their children.

-Raising the Rigor of State Academic Content Standards through the American Diploma Project and the Achieving Classroom Excellence Act of 2005 (as amended)
+Raising the Rigor of State Academic Content Standards PASS through the American Diploma Project and the Achieving Classroom Excellence Act of 2005 (as amended)

 Within the last ten years, Oklahoma's standards reform efforts have intensified.
-In order to better understand why Oklahoma adopted OAS, as well as to appreciate the State's commitment to the full implementation of college- and career-ready expectations for all students, a brief background of the State's recent actions is helpful.
+In order to better understand why Oklahoma adopted the Common Core State Standards OAS, as well as to appreciate the State's commitment to the full implementation of college- and career-ready expectations for all students, a brief background of the State's most recent actions is helpful.